 “I don’t believe it...”
 Marissa said in amazement.
 “I’ve never seen one called so young before…”

 “Well I’ve never seen one called before!”
 Garry exclaimed, joining in with the black suit man’s excitement.
 Marissa rolled her eyes.

 “That’s cause you haven’t been here that long.”

 With that, the woman got down to the boy’s level.

 “Well Edgar, you are going to become something called a reaper.
 Do you know what that is?”

-At that, they had Edgar step to the side, and Lily stepped up with her little curly blond pigtails wrapped in ribbons and a little skip in her step.
+At that, they had Edgar step to the side with the black suit man, and Lily stepped up with her little curly blond pigtails wrapped in ribbons and a little skip in her step.
 Garry smiled.

 “What do you want to do little girl?
 Make dreams?
 Deal with Time?
 Maybe you can help with Spring and grow all the flowers!”